bruncsak/dynu.sh/README.md

 ### Installation/configuration
 Prerequisite for the use of this program to be executed on the `dynu.com` web site:
-1. create an account, free one is just fine
+1. create an account, a free one is just fine
 2. select your domain name
 3. get the API-key (token) from the web site, you have to put this into the configuration file later

-Next steps on your linux systems:
+Next steps on your system:

 4. download the program
 5. run the program (no need to run as root), that will initialize a default configuration file